Consumer

 The customer publisher profiles are divided between three pages:

-A customer publishing agency produces magazines, newsletters, brochures, catalogues, websites and other marketing materials to be read by the customers, employees or clients of large companies.
-Many contract publishers are controlled by advertising or other marketing agencies; others are divisions of mainstream consumer or business publishers (magazine sectors explained).
+A customer publishing agency produces magazines, apps, social media, newsletters, brochures, catalogues and other marketing or communications materials in print and digital formats to be read by the customers, employees or clients of large companies.
+Many contract publishers are controlled by advertising or other marketing agencies; others are part of mainstream consumer or business publishers (magazine sectors explained).
 Just as likely though is that the company was set up by a couple of journalists or people with a background in advertising sales or design.
-The UK industry became highly professionalised from the mid-1980s, but such magazines existed in the Victorian era and Germany has long had free magazines for retail chains, 'Kundenzeitschriften'.
-The term 'custom magazines' is mainly used in the US; it can also refer to book publishers who make up bespoke books.
+The industry became professionalised from the mid-1980s, but such magazines existed in the Victorian era and Germany has long had free magazines for retail chains, 'Kundenzeitschriften'.
+The terms 'custom magazines', 'custom media' and 'custom publishers' are used in the US; the last term can also refer to book publishers who make up bespoke books.

-Customer magazine agencies are usually funded by the marketing departments of their clients - who will also vet all the editorial and advertising.
+Customer magazines are usually funded by the marketing departments of the agency's client – which will also vet the editorial and advertising.
 Some offset the costs through selling advertising but this is difficult in competitive markets and can raise problems for clients.
-For example, a computer maker may have distributors or dealers who also sell other kit - advertising in the magazine can give them access to all the client's customers.
-Clients can restrict the danger by not allowing direct response advertising, but that limits the advertising base.
+For example, a computer maker may have distributors or dealers who also sell other kit – advertising in the magazine can give the advertiser access to the client's customers.
+Clients can restrict the risk by not allowing direct response advertising, but that limits the advertising base.

-Custom publishers, and their products, are becoming more specialised.
-They now produce magazines and catalogues - both in print and online (websites, digital magazines, e-mails, social networking) - for businesses, charities, education establishments, government departments and institutions.
-These may be aimed at consumers (business to consumer, B2C), other businesses (B2B), members of bodies or supporters of organisations such as charities and political parties.
-Publishing agencies have becomee 'branded content experts' advising their clients on many facets of aspects of customer communications.
+Custom publishers are becoming more specialised.
+They now produce magazines and catalogues – both in print and online (websites, digital magazines, e-mails, social networking) – for businesses, charities, education establishments, government departments and institutions.
+These may be aimed at consumers (business to consumer, B2C), other businesses (B2B), members of bodies, university alumni or supporters of organisations such as charities and political parties.
+Publishing agencies have become 'branded content experts' advising their clients on many facets of customer communications.

 Companies are starting to break down their customer base and address them with more than one title.
 For example, Sky, the satellite publisher, has four titles for its subscribers: Sky Magazine, Sky Sports, Sky Movies and Sky Kids from four publishers; all of them are in the top 10 circulation list for contract titles.